skotov/axe-webdriverjs/README.md

   });
 ```

-### AxeBuilder(driver:WebDriver)
+### `AxeBuilder(driver:WebDriver)`

-Constructor for the AxeBuilder helper.
+This is the constructor for the AxeBuilder helper.
 You must pass an instance of selenium-webdriver as the first and only argument.
 Can be called with or without the `new` keyword.

 ```javascript
 var builder = AxeBuilder(driver);
 ```

-### AxeBuilder#include(selector:String)
+### `AxeBuilder#include(selector:String)`

-Adds a CSS selector to the list of elements to include in analysis
+This function adds a CSS selector to the list of elements to include in the analysis; the example below includes the `.results-panel` selector.

 ```javascript
 AxeBuilder(driver)
   .include('.results-panel');
 ```

-### AxeBuilder#exclude(selector:String)
+### `AxeBuilder#exclude(selector:String)`

-Add a CSS selector to the list of elements to exclude from analysis
+This functions adds a CSS selector to the list of elements to be excluded from analysis; the example below excludes the `.results-panel h2`selector.

 ```javascript
 AxeBuilder(driver)